-Most benzodiazepine rehab centers offer excellent inpatient care at all times.
+Many benzodiazepine rehab centers offer excellent inpatient care.
 Whether this is important or not depends on your specific treatment needs.
-In general, severe addiction cases require the inpatient approach to treatment, as it avails medical treatment to help people overcome their often-significant physiological dependence to benzodiazepines.
-However, if your addiction is mild or moderate, you may not need an inpatient program.
+Relatively severe addiction cases often require the inpatient approach to treatment, as it avails medical treatment to help people overcome their often-significant physiological dependence to benzodiazepines.
+However, if your addiction is relatively mild, you may not need a residential or inpatient program.

 Tolerance vs. Benzodiazepine Dependence

 A tolerance takes place after the body builds a resistance against benzodiazepine.
 Following extended use of the drug, a person's system becomes accustomed to it.
 Consequently, he or she will need increasingly higher doses of benzodiazepine to achieve the desired effects.
-The regular use of benzodiazepine can lead to an addiction over time, making the individual incapable of functioning in a normal way without the drug.
+The regular use of a benzodiazepine, such as Xanax, can lead to an addiction over time, making the individual incapable of functioning in a normal way without the drug.

 Are Benzodiazepine Rehabs Confidential?

 If you or someone you love is having a hard time quitting drinking or abstaining from drug use, you might want to consider a 28-day or 30-day drug rehab.
 One-month rehab centers give you a chance to get and stay clean without requiring a long-term commitment.
 Read More

-State laws require clinical documents to be sealed or locked up to guarantee the privacy of the client.
-In accordance with the Substance Abuse and Mental Health Services Administration, there are fines and penalties for offenses made against these laws.
-Prior to enrolling yourself in a benzodiazepine treatment facility, be sure that the facility guarantees the protection of your rights.
+State laws require certain types of health information to be restricted to guarantee the privacy of the client.
+In accordance with the Substance Abuse and Mental Health Services Administration, there are fines and penalties for offenses made against these laws.3 Prior to enrolling yourself in a benzodiazepine treatment facility, be sure that the facility guarantees the protection of your rights.

 How Long Does Inpatient Rehabilitation Last?

-The average length of treatment within most inpatient centers is 28 days, according to the Alcohol Drug Abuse and Resource Center.
-However, treatment lengths of up to 90 days are very common.
+Inpatient addiction treatment typically lasts anywhere from 28 to 90 days, depending on the individual's needs and preferences.
 For very severe cases of addiction, treatment may take six months to a year to complete.
 Therapy may be continued for as long as the patient needs it and to ascertain that he or she applies all the skills learned during rehab.

 What Happens During Treatment